Aminu Mohammed (basketball): College career

 Prior to the beginning of his freshman season, Mohammed was selected as the Big East Preseason Freshman of the Year.
 In his debut, he scored 17 points and had six rebounds in a 69–60 loss to Dartmouth.
 Mohammed scored a season-high 27 points and had 10 rebounds in an 88–77 loss to Creighton on February 14, 2022.
 As a freshman, he averaged 13.7 points, 8.2 rebounds and 1.8 assists per game.
 On March 31, 2022, Mohammed declared for the 2022 NBA draft while maintaining his college eligibility.
 He later decided to remain in the draft.

 Professional career

-Delaware Blue Coats (2022–present)

-On November 4, 2022, Mohammed was named to the opening night roster for the Delaware Blue Coats.
+On November 4, 2022, Mohammed was named to the opening-night roster for the Delaware Blue Coats and eventually helped the team win the NBA G League title.